A Guide to Visiting Thai Elephant Sanctuaries

 By: Dominica Reid

 Visiting a the Phuket Elephant Sanctuary was one of the biggest highlights of my honeymoon.
 Being surrounded by these giant yet gentle creatures was eye opening, and I learned so much about their personalities and the difficult lives they have lived.
 My husband and I are big into animal rights, so we wanted to make sure to pick a sanctuary that cared for the animals it houses.
 This might seem strange since we often think that animal shelters or sanctuaries are cruelty free.
 However this is often not the case.
-Simple things such as bathing with elephants can cause them serious distress, and this practice is often offered at sanctuaries.
+Simple things such as bathing with them can cause them serious distress, and this practice is often offered at sanctuaries.
 I thought I should offer a simple guide on how to pick the right sanctuary for your trip.

 1.)
 A Little Background